 Ubuntu is a Linux based operating system or distribution from Canonical Ltd. and is free to use for individual users.
 Ubuntu is perhaps the most popular Linux based operating system which sometimes comes stock installed on PC’s which don’t have a Windows OS license.

-It has a graphical user interface like Windows, is easier to use and comes preinstalled with most of the basic software like audio/video players for running media files and with basic word processing software.
-It also offers the best hardware compatibility compared to other Linux distros and would automatically install third party drivers if needed.
+It has a graphical user interface like Windows; is easier to use and comes preinstalled with most of the basic software like audio/video players for running media files and with basic word processing software.
+It also offers the best hardware compatibility compared to other Linux distros and would automatically install third party drivers, if needed.

 Moreover, you don’t need to replace your current operating system for trying Ubuntu.
-You can make a bootable USB Flash drive which can be plugged into a computer which already has Windows or any other OS installed.
+You can make a bootable USB Flash drive which can be plugged into any computer which already has Windows or any other OS installed.

 Ubuntu would boot from the USB and run like a normal operating system.
-You would be able to run all the softwares and utilities and access your files on the hard drive.
+You would be able to run all the software and utilities and access your files on the hard drive.
 Remove the Ubuntu flash drive, after turning off your computer and you can then continue again with your installed OS.

 What’s a Bootable Ubuntu USB stick?

 With, a bootable Ubuntu USB Flash drive you can